Skip to main content

 • The goal is structured reliability — not obsessive control.

-How to build Conscientiousness as a skill
+How to build conscientiousness as a skill

 The 5-minute daily plan and done-is-good checklist are the two highest-leverage entry points.
 They don't require willpower — they replace it with a system.
 The daily plan removes the 'what now?' decision at the start of each day.
 The done-check prevents perfectionism from extending work past its useful endpoint.